Siroopfles/NovaPort/.nova/workflows/nova-orchestrator/WF_ORCH_SESSION_END_AND_SUMMARY_001_v1.md

 1.  **Nova-Orchestrator: Ensure Lead Mode Task Completion/Pause**
     *   **Actor:** Nova-Orchestrator
-    *   **Action:** If a Lead Mode was actively processing a phase, confirm with the user if that Lead should complete its current *smallest logical unit of work* (e.g., current specialist subtask) or if the work should pause immediately.
+    *   **Action:** If a Lead Mode was actively processing a phase, confirm with the user if that Lead should attempt to complete its current *entire phase* and provide an `attempt_completion`.
+If not feasible, ask the Lead (via `new_task`) to reach a safe pause point and report their intermediate status.
-    *   If Lead needs to complete a small step, await that `attempt_completion`.
     *   **Output:** Current primary delegated phase is at a stable point.

 2.  **Nova-Orchestrator: Delegate `active_context.state_of_the_union` Update**